What Does It Mean to Ground Yourself? + 31 Grounding Techniques

 Mantras are another powerful way to focus and calm the mind.
 Gently repeat “aum or om” or any word you prefer at the third eye or heart center.
 Repeat it 20 times or as long as you like.

 Additionally, you can try personal mantras.
-Personal mantras are similar to affirmations but a little different.
+Personal mantras are similar to affirmations, but with a slight difference.
 With affirmations, you take a negative thought and affirm the positive.
-A personal mantra is a short phrase and a personal philosophy you live by.
+A personal mantra is a short phrase that embodies your personal philosophy and guides your life.

 For example, “focus on progress, not perfection,” “the universe has my back,” or “mind over matter.”